ShubhamVsCode/gemini-computer/README.md

 - **Interaction System**: data-interaction-id attributes for click handling
 - **Streaming**: Progressive HTML rendering for immediate feedback
 - **Design System**: Clean, minimalist interface with consistent styling
+- **Observability**: LangSmith tracing for AI operations monitoring and debugging

+## LangSmith Tracing

+This project includes LangSmith tracing to monitor and debug AI operations:

+- **Automatic Tracing**: All AI SDK calls are automatically traced
+- **Run Metadata**: Each trace includes interaction ID, timestamp, and content length
+- **Debugging**: View AI model inputs, outputs, and performance metrics
+- **Custom Run Names**: Traces are named based on the interaction type for easy identification

+To view traces:
+1. Set up your LangSmith API key in `.env.local`
+2. Run the application and interact with the UI
+3. Visit your [LangSmith dashboard](https://smith.langchain.com/) to view traces

 ## Non-Deterministic Examples